 It's a pitch Hollywood celebs love: that the alkaline diet -- also known as the alkaline ash diet or alkaline acid diet -- can help you lose weight and avoid problems like arthritis and cancer.
 The theory is that some foods, like meat, wheat, refined sugar, and processed foods, cause your body to produce acid, which is bad for you.

-Eating specific foods that make your body more alkaline, on the other hand, can protect against those conditions as well as shed pounds.
+So, according to the "science" behind this diet, eating specific foods that make your body more alkaline can protect against those conditions as well as shed pounds.
 The alkaline diet really rocketed into the news when Victoria Beckham tweeted about an alkaline diet cookbook in January 2013.

 What You Can and Can't Eat